Thursday 28 June

 Dinner and dancing at Smith and De Luma.

 Address: Grubenstrasse 27

 09:30 to 11:30

-Explore the city through special Monocle tours of some of our favourite Berlin ateliers, studios and museums.
+Explore the city thanks to special Monocle tours of some of our favourite ateliers and studios

 - 09:30 to 11:30